-We offer results for our Gonorrhoea tests within 3 hours (in our Birmingham clinic), using PCR technology.
+We offer results for our Gonorrhoea tests within 3 hours, using PCR technology.

 For those who may have given unprotected oral sex and/or received unprotected anal sex, we are able to offer a throat/rectal swab.

 And for those who have a positive result, we are able to offer treatment for Gonorrhoea.

 7 days after exposure

 For men: urine sample (please don’t urinate 1-2 hours before your appointment)

 £130 (or £80 if taken with another test)

 In London & Birmingham